 Connection speeds can have a major impact on how the internet is used.
-This chart shows the average reported download speed among health care facilities with a connection in the community compared to those in other Connected communities.
+This chart shows the average reported download speed among health care facilities with a connection in the community, compared to those in other Connected communities.

-100

-71

 Public Wi-Fi

 Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of health care facilities in the community that offer free public Wi-Fi access at their location compared to those in other participating communities.
+This chart shows the percentage of health care facilities in the community that offer free public Wi-Fi access at their location, compared to those in other participating communities.

-Presence of a Website The website of a health care facility may be the first point of contact a patient has when an issue arises or information is required.
-The websites of these facilities, therefore, should provide relevant information in an easily accessible and flexible digital environment.
-This chart shows the percent of health care facilities in the community with a website.
+Presence of a Website

+The website of a health care facility may be the first point of contact a patient has when an issue arises or information is required.
+Therefore, the websites of these facilities should provide relevant information in an easily accessible and flexible digital environment.
+This chart shows the percentage of health care facilities in the community that have a website.

+Service Satisfaction

-Service Satisfaction Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of health care facilities who state that their internet service meets or does not meet their needs.
+Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+This chart shows the percentage of health care facilities that state their internet service meets or does not meet their needs.